DavidT3/XGA/paper/paper.md

 \texttt{XGA} also contains `product` classes, which provide interfaces to X-ray data products, with built-in methods for analysis, manipulation, and visualisation.
-The `RateMap` (a count rate map of a particular observation) class for instance includes view methods (a demonstration of masked views is shown in Figure \autoref{fig:ratemap_mask}), methods for coordinate conversion, and for measuring the peak of the X-ray emission.
-We also provide classes for interacting with and analysing spectra (`Spectrum` and `AnnularSpectra`), both global and annular; as such we can use \texttt{XGA} to investigate both average properties and, in the case of extended sources, how these properties vary spatially.
+The `RateMap` (a count rate map of a particular observation) class for instance includes view methods (left hand side of Figure \autoref{fig:rtspec}), methods for coordinate conversion, and for measuring the peak of the X-ray emission.
+We also provide classes for interacting with, analysing, and viewing spectra (`Spectrum`, see right hand side of Figure \autoref{fig:rtspec} and `AnnularSpectra`), both global and annular; as such we can use \texttt{XGA} to investigate both average properties and, in the case of extended sources, how these properties vary spatially.
 Similar procedures for image based analysis are also available, where images (and merged images from all available data for a given source) can be easily generated en masse, then combined with masks automatically generated from supplied region files to perform photometric analyses.